adnnor/oro-docker/README.md

 # Docker setup for Oro Commerce

 This guide provides an overview of managing your docker setup that includes PHP, Nginx, OpenSearch, PostgreSQL, pgAdmin, Redis, Supervisor and MailCatcher.
-You will learn how to start and s↑ containers, access specific services, check the database and email systems, and more.
+You will learn how to start and stop containers, access specific services, check the database and email systems, and more.

 ## Table of Contents